abiflynn/python_pandas/README.md

 - Challenge 7: answering questions using other methods .groupby, .sort_values, .aggregate
 - Challenge 8: using multiple methods and functions
 - Challenge 9: merging dataframes to answer questions
-- Challenge 10: creating new columns and using numpy
+- Challenge 10: creating new columns and using NumPy
 - Challenge 11: answering questions about books / authors / royalties
 - Challenge 12: data visualisation
 - Challenge 13: filtering data based on conditions and string operations